colalb1/Interest-Rate-Forecasting/README.md

 $$dr(t) = r(t)\left(\theta + \frac{\sigma ^ 2}{2} - \kappa\log(r(t))\right)dt + \sigma r(t)dW(t)$$

 The explicit definition of the expectation and variance of $r(t)$ under this model will be left to page 71 of the [reference book](https://www.amazon.com/Interest-Rate-Models-Practice-Inflation/dp/3540221492); the analog under filtration $\mathcal{F}(s)$ as $t\to\infty$ will be given instead.
-This is essentially gives the expected value and variance for long-term predictions.
+This essentially gives the expected value and variance for long-term predictions.

 $$\lim_{t\to\infty}\mathbb{E}(r(t) | \mathcal{F}(s)) = \exp\left(\frac{\theta}{\kappa} + \frac{\sigma ^ 2}{4\kappa}\right)$$